ninambash/project-two/READme.md

 # Project 2
-Luna's online stores
+Splendid

 #  Pitch
-Do you like shopping for your loved ones but don't have enough time?
-I introduce to you Luna's.
-This is an online shopping platform to buy gifts for everyone in your list.
-Products are customer reviewed.
-Try our stores today.
+Splendid is a Medical app that helps Nursing and Medical students do a quick refrence of what type of disease the patient is likely to be suffering from based on the symptoms they are showing and search query.

-# Install Luna's app
+# Install Track app
 1.Fork and clone repository<br>
 2. In your terminal run command: npm install (this will install all needed packages)<br>
 3. You will need to install a few file for functionality.
 In your terminal: touch .gitignore .env<br>
 4. Add node_modules and .env to your .gitignore file<br>
-5.You will need an API key for Etsy<br>
+5.You will need an API key for Lexigram<br>
 6.Create the database and migrate the models into it by running the following commands:<br> sequelize db:migrate<br>
 7.Run the nodemon and navigate to localHost:3000 in your browser and you are all set!
 Enjoy!<br>